yandex-cloud/docs/en/compute/operations/serial-console/index.md

 1. [Connect to the VM via RDP](../vm-connect/rdp.md).

-1. Launch the command line or the PowerShell and run:
+1. To do this, run a command prompt or PowerShell and execute:

    ```
    bcdedit /ems "{current}" on